 Preference for Master's degree in nursing, social work, psychology, or human services.

-Application Procedure: To be considered for the position, applicants must upload the following documents to their online application:
+To be considered for the position, applicants will need to upload the following documents to their online application:

 Contact information of three professional references

 Review Date: A review of applications will begin on September 7, 2021 and continue until this recruitment is closed.
 To ensure first consideration, apply no later than September 6, 2021 at 11:55 p.m.